Hot Take: Glamping Is Better in the Winter

 Levin Iglut

-Possibly because the Northern Lights are common in Finland, there are a number of glass-igloo hotels and camps throughout the country—including the well-known Kakslauttanen Arctic Resort in Saariselkä.
+There are many glass-igloo hotels and camps throughout the country where you can see the northern lights—including the well-known Kakslauttanen Arctic Resort in Saariselkä.
 But Levin Iglut is a particularly intimate and utterly luxurious choice.
-Open from September through April, the 27 igloos on the property all enjoy clear views of the sky.
+Open from September through April, the 27 igloos on the property all have clear views of the sky, the better to aurora-watch.

-Most have a double bed piled with fuzzy blankets, as well as a sofa bed, heated floors, a small kitchen, and a bathroom.
-But opt for one of the three suite igloos, and you’ll also be able to indulge in some sky watching from a private terrace with an outdoor hot tub.
-When not snuggled up and watching for the Northern Lights, you can go cross-country skiing, snowshoeing, snowmobiling, or book a reindeer sleigh ride or an ice fishing trip.
+Most have a double or king-size bed piled with fuzzy blankets, heated floors, a small kitchen, and a luxurious bathroom with a rainforest showerhead and brass fixtures.
+Opt for one of the three suite igloos and you’ll also be able to indulge in stargazing and northern lights viewing from your private hot tub.
+When not snuggled up indoors or out, you can go snowshoeing, snowmobiling, or book a reindeer sleigh ride or an ice fishing trip.

 AutoCamp Catskills

-Glamping outfitter AutoCamp is best known for transforming retro Airstreams into stylish glamping accommodations in scenic areas throughout the United States.
-One of its newer locations (opened in 2022) is the AutoCamp Catskills in New York, roughly three hours north of New York City.
-On site, guests can choose from one of 65 Airstreams, each outfitted with heating, a petite but fully functional kitchen, a full bathroom complete with toiletries from skincare brand Ursa Major, and a small skylight perfectly placed above the bed for stargazing while cozy under the covers.
+Glamping outfitter AutoCamp is best known for transforming retro Airstreams into stylish accommodations in scenic areas throughout the USA.
+At AutoCamp Catskills in New York, roughly three hours north of New York City, guests can choose from one of 65 Airstreams.
+Each is outfitted with a queen-size bed and a sofa that folds out into a double bed, a petite but fully functional kitchen, a full bathroom complete with toiletries from skincare brand Ursa Major, heating to keep you toasty, and a small skylight perfectly placed above the bed for stargazing while under the covers.

 Although the Catskills are a classic summer getaway destination for New Yorkers, wintertime brings its own special charms.
 Nearby, travelers can ski, snowshoe, or hike on Hunter Mountain.
-And afterwards, AutoCamp’s Clubhouse, which is outfitted with comfy sofas, a fireplace, and plenty of board games, makes for an ideal place to wind down and warm up.
+Afterward, toast some s’mores around your private firepit (bring your own supplies or buy its kit), or head to the Clubhouse, outfitted with comfy sofas, a fireplace, and plenty of board games.

 You don’t have to go to New Zealand to live out your Lord of the Rings dreams.